qgis/QGIS-Documentation/source/features_at_a_glance/features_at_a_glance.rst

 click on the \checkbox{Use scale dependent rendering} checkbox.

-You can determine the scale values by first zooming to the level you want to use and noting the scale value in the QGIS status bar.:index:`scale`
+You can determine the scale values by first zooming to the level you want to use and noting the scale value in the QGIS status bar.

+.. index::`scale`

 Controlling Map Rendering}\label{label_controlmap
 *************************************************